Open House

 Attending an Open House is one of the best ways to become familiar with and experience Lees-McRae College!
 You will have a chance to learn about campus life, hear from a faculty member in your academic area of interest, and take a campus tour.
 With over 50 programs of study, 40+ student clubs and organizations, and NCAA Division II athletics, there is truly something for everyone at Lees-McRae.

-Prospective students and families are invited to one of our Fall Open Houses that will take place on Saturday, October 14 and Saturday, November 11.
-Register for your preferred date below.
-To visit campus on other days, please consider attending one of our daily information sessions and campus tours.
+If you are interested in visiting campus prior to the open house, please consider attending one of our daily information sessions and campus tours.
 The college is typically open for prospective students and families to visit Monday through Saturday.
-For those unable to visit campus at this time, we invite you to take a look at one of our videos below to learn more about Lees-McRae!
+We also offer some Sunday visits.
+We hope to see you on campus soon.
+For those unable to visit campus at this time, we invite you to take a look at one of our videos below to learn more about Lees-McRae.

-Visit information tables for academic programs, admissions, athletics, campus safety, career and life planning, campus life, counseling services, student success, and more!
+Visit information tables for academic programs, admissions, athletics, accessibility, campus safety, campus life, student clubs, counseling services, student success, and more!

 Welcome and Overview